Find a pickleball court near you!

 Most portable pickleball nets use steel tubing or PVC for their frames.
 Steel is heavier, making it a bit more cumbersome to transport.
 But it’s much more effective for playing.
 Powerful shots or strong wind can blow over a portable PVC-framed net, which is frustrating.

 Pickleball nets usually weigh between 25 lbs and 35 lbs, though outliers exist.
-As of 2022, at least one manufacturer is producing a carbon fiber framed pickleball net, which drastically reduces the net’s weight.
+As of 2023, at least one manufacturer is producing a carbon fiber framed pickleball net, which drastically reduces the net’s weight.
 But it also comes with a steeper price tag.

 Some nets also come with bags that have wheels, which can make transporting your pickleball gears much easier.

-The height difference between the posts and the middle is more pronounced on a tennis net, and that’s because of the tennis net’s increased width.
+The height difference between the sidelines and the middle is more pronounced on a tennis net, and that’s because of the tennis net’s increased width.
 A tennis net is 33 or 42 feet wide, depending on whether it’s a singles or doubles court.
 Meanwhile, pickleball nets are usually 22 feet wide.

 Pickleball nets and tennis nets do serve the same role: to provide a barrier over which players have to hit.
 So, there’s a lot of similarity in their basic design.